bloomreach-forge/sitemapv2/README.md

 # TODO

 - Currently the sitemap-index.xml entries do not incorporate the last modified date.
 The last modified date is not a required property but still good to have it in there. sitemap.xml, sitemap-pages and sitemap-document-\_default\_.xml do support last modified on each entry
-- News, video and image sitemap are not completed (yet).
+- Video and Image sitemap are not completed (yet).